3meters/proxibase/readme.md

 Returns sorted by name lower case ascending, age decending

     ?limit=30
 Returns only the first 30 records.
 Default 100.
 Max 1000.
+If there are more records available the more=true flag will be set in the response.

     ?skip=1000
 Skip the first 1000 records.
-Use in conjection with sort and limit to provide paging.
+Use in conjection with sort, limit, and more to provide paging.

     ?count=ture
 Only return the count of the collection, not any of the data.
 Limit, skip, and field paramters are ignored.